marchfra/caged-trainer/README.md

     After the first manual confirmation, macOS will allow the app to run normally.

+### Windows

+1. Download the latest `CAGED Trainer.exe` from the [Releases](https://github.com/marchfra/caged-trainer/releases) page.
+2. Double-click the `CAGED Trainer.exe` file to launch the installer.
+3. **Important**: since the app is not digitally signed, Windows may block it on first launch.
+    To open it anyway:

+    - You may see a blue window titled **"Windows protected your PC"**.
+    - Click **"More info"**.
+    - Click **"Run anyway"** to proceed.

+    This is a standard SmartScreen warning for new apps and doesn't indicate a real threat.

+4. If Microsoft Defender blocks the app entirely:

+    - Open the **Start Menu** and search for **"Windows Security"**.
+    - Go to **"Virus & Threat Protection"**.
+    - Click on **"Protection History"**.
+    - Find the alert related to the app (might say "Quarantined" or "Blocked").
+    - Click on it and choose **"Allow on device"** or **"Restore"**.
+    - Try launching the app again.

+    After the first manual confirmation, Windows will allow the app to run normally.

 ### Running from source (macOS / Linux / Windows)

-If you're not using macOS, or prefer to run the app from source, follow these steps:
+If you're not using macOS or Windows, or prefer to run the app from source, follow these steps:

 #### Prerequisites